netanel246/spark-workshop/python/lab0-python.md

 # Expecting { 'the': 2, 'fox': 1 }, and so on
 ```

 You might find dict's `setdefault` method useful.
-To find out how it works, run `help(dict.setdefault)` from the Python REPL.
+To find out how it works, run `help(dict.setdefault)` from the notebook.
 Alternatively, to test whether a key is present in a dictionary, use `if key in dict ...`.

 **Solution**: